 The project is an interdisciplinary undertaking between the artist and her collaborators, CSU departments of Music and Education, and some of the countries leading and most innovative bee scientists.
 Generous support for the exhibition is provided by Lauren Bon and The Metabolic Studio, The Peter S. Reed Foundation, The Elizabeth Firestone Graham Foundation, and a Mid-Career Fellowship for the artist from the California Community Foundation.

 A 96 page catalog designed by Casa Marengo was released in August 2015.
 Edited by curator Kristina Newhouse, the catalog features the artist’s process and essays by Dr. Anne Leonard and Dr. Antonia Szabari and Dr. Natania Meeker, co-authors of Who Will Remember Us, Plants and the Archive (Edinburgh University Press).
-The catalog is available at Los Angeles County Museum of Art’s Art Catalogue Store, the Los Angeles gallery Commonwealth and Council and through the publisher, the University Art Museum.
+The catalog is available through the Los Angeles gallery Commonwealth and Council and publisher, University Art Museum, CSULB.

 - Umwelt: Human Eavesdropping into a Bee’s World

 March 26, 2015, University Art Museum, California State University, Long Beach, CA

 with Dr. Wayne Wright, Dept. of Philosophy, California State University, Long Beach; Dr. Natania Meeker, Depts. of French and Comparative Literature, University of Southern California ; Dr. Anne Leonard, Dept. of Biology, University of Nevada; and curator Kristina Newhouse)

 February 12, 2015, University Art Museum, California State University, Long Beach, CA